atrettel/wosp/README.md

 sequence of `XOR` operations.

 Wosp supports `OR` as the default operator.
-Default operators are a feature of some previous search systems, but I personally do not use it since I prefer explicit queries.
-This means that Wosp treats queries like `(first second third)` as `(first OR second OR third)` by default and does not raise an error for a missing operator.
+Default operators are a feature of some previous search systems, but I personally do not use them since I prefer explicit queries.
+Due to its support for default operators, Wosp treats queries like `(first second third)` as `(first OR second OR third)`.
+It does not raise an error for a missing operator.
 It is possible to change the default operator but that requires re-compiling Wosp at the moment.

 Wosp supports using parentheses to nest operations.
 Parentheses are on the highest precedence level, so they are evaluated first, just like in arithmetic operations.
-Parentheses allow for searchers to create complicated queries that join many different ideas into a single query.
-This feature saves searchers much time by preventing the needless repetition of queries with slightly different variations.
+Parentheses allow for searchers to create expressive and precise queries that join many different ideas into a single query.
+This feature saves advanced searchers time by preventing the needless repetition of many nearly identical queries.

 Wosp supports many different proximity operations.
 [Proximity search](https://en.wikipedia.org/wiki/Proximity_search_(text)) is a search technique that allows searchers to find terms that are close to each other in the text.
-Closeness typically implies that the terms are related in some manner, so proximity search ensures that searchers find relevant terms in the same context rather than in different parts of a long document.
+Closeness typically implies that the terms are related, so proximity search ensures that searchers find relevant terms in the same context rather than in different parts of a long document.
 In that sense, proximity search works like a more limiting form of the Boolean `AND`.

 The most basic form of proximity search is phrase search in quotes, which is typically the only form of proximity search most search engines support today.